Incontinence After Prostate Surgery

 to remove the prostate and spare urinary and sexual functions.
 At the beginning of surgery, Dr. Samadi does not suture the dorsal vein complex, allowing him to control the length of the urethra.
 The more urethra he can leave, the less incontinence and leaking a man will experience after surgery.
 Further, with robotic surgery a catheter is only needed for roughly one week following surgery, so the patient is more comfortable and there is less trauma to normal urinary function.
 Sexual performance is also preserved because Dr. Samadi does not open the endopelvic fascia during surgery.
 Leaving this tissue intact spares the nerve bundles that control sexual function

 It is important to accept that most men will experience some degree of urinary incontinence after prostate surgery.
 This is not an indication of long-term damage.
 Regaining urinary control can take several weeks or months and some men don’t reach their full recovery capacity for a year or more.
 Age, weight and previous urinary issues are also factors in recovery time.
-Patients of Dr. Samadi’s can expect a 97 percent urinary control success rate within two to three months.
+Patients of Dr. Samadi’s who experienced normal continence prior to surgery can expect to regain urinary control within 12 to 13 months.

 Obese men are at a significantly greater risk of experiencing urinary incontinence post surgery.
 Prior to surgery, Dr. Samadi encourages obese men to undergo an aggressive weight loss regimen to optimize their readiness for surgery and recovery.
 Kegel exercises are recommended for all men to strengthen the urinary spincter muscles.
 The exercise is performed in repetitive sets of clenching the muscle that stops urine flow.
 There is a significant benefit to beginning them prior to surgery, and then continuing the exercise routine post operatively.